DivineUX23/anchor-payroll-capstone-q1-26/README.md

 2. Operator deposits USDC → contract routes it to Kamino → Kamino mints kUSDC to the protocol.
 3. Operator initialises employee accounts with an annual salary.
 The contract derives the per-second rate and accrual begins immediately.
 4. Keeper monitors on-chain events (employee claims, operator withdrawals, staff offboarding).
 When the safety vault is drawn down, it calls `rebalance`, which redeems kUSDC from Kamino to top up the vault and earns the bounty.
-5. Operator can withdraw capital at any time — but never more than the net assets minus total employee liability.
+5. Operator can withdraw capital at any time, but never more than the net assets minus total employee liability.
 6. Employees call `staff_claim` to withdraw accrued salary.
 Funds come from the safety vault first; if insufficient, the shortfall is sourced directly from Kamino.
-7. Operator offboards an employee via `staff_offboard` — all outstanding pay is sent immediately, accrual stops, and the employee's rate is removed from the global payroll rate.
+7. Operator offboards an employee via `staff_offboard`, all outstanding pay is sent immediately, accrual stops, and the employee's rate is removed from the global payroll rate.
 8. Once a staff account has a zero outstanding balance, the operator closes it with `collect_staff` and reclaims the SOL rent.

 ---